 (a) The full licensee requires that the medical student is identified as a medical student to each patient and informs patients that they have a right to refuse examination or treatment by the medical student.

-(b) The full licensee assuresensures that the medical student practices medicine in accordance with accepted medical standards.
+(b) The full licensee ensures that the medical student practices medicine in accordance with accepted medical standards.

 (4) Delegation of Medical Services.
-There shall be no delegation of medical services to an individual who is not licensed to perform those services in Massachusetts. without proper licensure.
-A full licensee may permit a skilled professional or non-professional assistant to perform services in a manner consistent with accepted medical standards and appropriate to the assistant's skill.
-The full licensee is responsible for the medical services delegated to a skilled professional or nonprofessional assistan
+There shall be no delegation of medical services to an individual who is not licensed to perform those services in Massachusetts.

 Nothing in 243 CMR 2.07(4) shall be construed as permitting an unauthorized person to perform activities requiring a license to practice medicine.
-A full licensee shall not who knowingly permit, aid or abet the unlawful practice of medicine by an unauthorized person, is subject to discipline pursuant to M.G.L. c.
-112, § 9A, M.G.L. c.
-112, § 61, and 243 CMR 1.05(6).
+A full licensee who knowingly permits, aids or abets the unlawful practice of medicine by an unauthorized person is subject to discipline pursuant to M.G.L. c.
+112, § 5 and 243 CMR 1.05(6).

 (5) The Controlled Substances Act.
 A licensee who violates M.G.L. c.
 94C or any regulation promulgated thereunder also violates 243 CMR 2.00.